magicbell/magicbell-ruby/README.md

 ## Installation

-Add the magicbell gem to your app's Gemfile
+Add the magicbell-rails gem to your app's Gemfile

 ```ruby
 gem "magicbell-rails"